The Complete Guide to Patellofemoral Pain Syndrome

 And so, many popular treatments for PFPS are of dubious value:

-You should try to find good professional help, but that can be difficult — so it’s always a great idea to be as well informed as possible when you do it, or you can easily waste a lot of time and money on dubious therapies — even if this tutorial can’t give you “the answer,” I hope it can at least help you avoid wasting time and money on ineffective treatments.
+You should try to find good professional help, but that can be difficult — so it’s always a great idea to be as well informed as possible when you do it, or you can easily waste a lot of time and money on dubious therapies — even if this guide can’t give you “the answer,” I hope it can at least help you avoid wasting time and money on ineffective treatments.

 What’s in a name?
 The many labels of patellofemoral pain